MaptimeNYC/getting-osm-data/README.md

 Each node, way, or relation has information stored about it.

-All information is stored as tags of Key-Value pairs.
+All information is stored as tags of *Key-Value* pairs.

+So a node with a name of New York City would store it with a tag like this:
+**["name":"New York City"]**

 A cafe would look like this: